 Ensuring that you have the broadest range of keywords possible, and knowing how all of your keywords interact with the market informs you on how and where to drive sales and ranking.
 Through adequate keyword research, you can understand where your competition drives sales, which keywords generate the most sales for your market, and which keywords you can most easily gain ranking traction for.

 The importance of performing your due diligence when performing keyword research cannot be overstated.
 Implementation of this process will ensure that you’re well positioned to take on the competition and achieve success with your business.
-To learn more about how to successfully launch and rank products in 2019, check out our blog post here.
+To learn more about how to successfully launch and rank products, check out our blog post here.

 - How to Use Viral Launch’s Kinetic Tool to Do Amazon PPC - May 13, 2020